JulianBirch/cljs-ajax/README.md

 * `:error-handler` - the handler function for errors, should accept a map with keys `:status` and `:status-text`
 * `:format` - the format for the response `:edn` or `:json` defaults to `:edn`
 * `:params` - a map of parameters that will be sent with the request
+* `:keywordize-keys` - true/false specifies whether keys in maps will be keywordized when using `:json` format

 ```clojure